IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

 - `id`: this is the id of a device.
 Write it in camelCase, e.g. "controlBoard".
 - `description`: this is optional and can contain more information about the device.
 This can be displayed in the front-end, so should be readable and in Dutch.
 - `input`: defines type of values to be expected as input.
 The keys are component ids and values are types of input (in string format).
-    Examples are: "string", "boolean", "array", "integer" or a custom name.
+    Possible types are: "string", "boolean", "numeric", "string-array", "bool-array", "num-array"  or a custom name.
 - `output`: defines type of values to be expected as output.
 The keys are component ids and the value is a map with a `type` property and an optional `instruction`, which defines a map with custom instruction for the device.